DamieFC/DamieFC/README.md

 4. I'm bisexual so don't be homophobic 🏳️‍🌈
 5. Isn't it strange that the LGBTQIA+ rainbow has the rainbow colors straight?
 6. My favorite numbers are 666 and 13
+7. My favorite commit messages are "hi" and "ree"